tobinata/api-documentation/README.md

 In that example, you would request the record where the name of the school is equal to Bel Air Academy.
 You can use any data field in the query string.

+If you prefer XML over JSON, you can add a format: xml to the headers like this:

+curl -H "content-type:application/json" -H "x-access-token:YOUR_ACCESS_TOKEN" -H "x-key:YOUR_API_KEY" -H "format:xml" https://YOUR_INSTANCE_NAME.whetstoneeducation.com/api/v1/schools?name=Bel+Air+Academy;

 If you want to query by date range, you can use the $gte or $lte (greater than or equal to) operators that, in JavaScript, would look like this:

     var queryString = {